yesnik/golang-guides/net.md

 ## net/http

 Within `viewHandler`, we add data to the response by calling the `Write` method on the `ResponseWriter`.
-Method `Write` doesn't accept strings, but it does accept a slice of byte values, so we convert our "Hello, web!" string to a `[]byte`, then pass it to Write.
+Method `Write` doesn't accept strings, but it does accept a slice of byte values, so we convert our "Hello, web!" string to a `[]byte`, then pass it to `Write`.

+A slice of `byte` values won't show us anything meaningful if we print it directly, but if we do a type conversion from a slice of `byte` values to a `string`, we'll get readable text back.
+So we end by converting the response body to a `string`, and printing it.

 ```go
 import (